-Dogs could very well be the perfect running partners: They’re always ready to go, they eagerly keep pace, and they never complain about being tired.
+Dogs may be the the perfect running partners: They're always ready to go, they eagerly keep pace, and they never complain about being tired.
 But not every dog is built for running.
 The ideal jogging companion is low-maintenance and obedient, with energy and endurance.
-If you’re looking for a new pacer, these 20 breeds are the best of the best.
+These 20 breeds are a great place to start.

 20. American Staffordshire Terrier

-This stocky and squat breed doesn’t look like a running dog, but it has plenty of energy, agility, and muscle to join you on a quick, few-mile jog.
+The stocky and squat American Staffordshire terrier doesn't look like a running dog, but it has plenty of energy, agility, and muscle to join you on a quick, few-mile jog.
 Vigorous daily exercise will make this dog—and you—happier.
-The Am Staff, as it’s sometimes called, loves having a job to do, such as pushing you one more time around the block.
+The Am Staff, as it's sometimes called, loves having a job to do, such as pushing you one more time around the block.

 19. Australian Cattle Dog